-If you are a senior executive interviewing for a job, it means asking our three specific questions about board structure.
-If you don't get the answers you were hoping for, at least you cannot complain that you were deceived.
+We suggest you ask three specific questions prior to joining a Board.

+If you don't get the answers you hoped for but still accept the opportunity at least you will not be able to complain that you were deceived.